stripes stripes

 Hester Ford

-Hester Ford (née McCardell) was an American supercentenarian who was the oldest living person in the United States from the death of 114 year-old Alelia Murphy on 23 November 2019 until her own death on 17 April 2021.
-Ford's family have claimed she was born in 1904, but she was validated by the Gerontology Research Group (GRG) as having been born in 1905.
+Hester Ford (née McCardell) was an American supercentenarian who was the oldest living person in the United States from the death of 114-year-old Alelia Murphy on 23 November 2019 until her death on 17 April 2021.
+Ford’s family claimed she was born in 1904, but she was validated by the Gerontology Research Group (GRG) as having been born in 1905.

 Biography

 Hester Ford was born on 15 August 1905 in Lancaster, Lancaster County, South Carolina, United States to Peter and Frances McCardell.
-She worked on a farm where she not only planted and picked cotton, but plowed the field and cut wood.
+She worked on a farm where she not only planted and picked cotton but plowed the field and cut wood.
+As her mother died when she was just 8, Hester and her siblings were without a mother figure for some time before their father remarried, although his second wife would also die a few years later in childbirth.
 She married John Ford on 12 March 1921, when she was 15, and they had 12 children (eight girls and four boys, including Hattie Thomas).

 Ford moved to Charlotte, North Carolina, in 1953 where she worked for more than 20 years as a nanny.
 Her husband died in 1963 at the age of 57.
 She was a devout Christian and spent many years volunteering at her local church.